THUDM/WebRL/README.md

 ### Train SFT model

 We use LLaMA-Factory to train the SFT baseline, which is the starting model for WebRL.
+We release the code and data used for training.
 You can train the SFT baseline with the following commands:

 ```bash
 cd LLaMA-Factory